splunk/public-o11y-docs/gdi/monitors-hosts/cpu.rst

       - If ``true``, stats are generated for the system as a whole *as well as* for each individual CPU/core in the system, and are distinguished by the ``cpu`` dimension.
-If ``false``, stats are only generated for the system as a whole, and don’t include a ``cpu`` dimension. (**default:** ``false``)
+If ``false``, stats are only generated for the system as a whole, and don't include a ``cpu`` dimension. (**default:** ``false``)

 Metrics